 Data driven programmatic buying model allowing Advertisers or their Agencies to bid on digital media (display, video, mobile, social, etc.) in real time, at the impression level.
 The real time bidder is responsible for making the best inventory acquisition decisions possible, on behalf of the Advertiser.

-Number of unique individuals exposed to a specified domain, page or ad in a specified time period.
+Unduplicated audience - the number of unique individuals exposed to a specified domain, page or ad in a specified time period.

-An identified and unduplicated Cookied Browser that accesses Internet content or advertising during a measurement period.
+Unique Browser- An identified and unduplicated Cookied Browser that accesses Internet content or advertising during a measurement period.
 This definition requires taking account for the potentially inflationary impact of cookie deletion among certain of the cookied browsers that access Internet content.